Turbulence modeling over riblets via domain transformation: Analysis of flow mechanisms in the presence of riblets

-Modifications to the shear stress peak at $y^+ \approx 3$, and the peak values increase for larger riblets.
-The emergence of these peaks indicates that the structures with those wavelengths carry a significant part of the energy in the flow~\citep{garjim12,endmodgarhutchu21}.

-Figure~\ref{fig.E12uvasRe547} compares the one-dimensional energy spectrum of Reynolds shear stress $-k_xE_{uv}$ in smooth turbulent channel flow with $Re_\tau=547$ with modifications $-k_x (\alpha\,E_{uv,1} + \alpha^2\,E_{uv,2})$ due to different lower-wall riblet configurations.
-We observe that the shear stress spectrum is strengthened in the near-wall region ($y^+<10$) and that the amplification becomes stronger for larger riblets.
-This near-wall amplification corresponds to the excitation of large spanwise-coherent motions~\citep{endmodgarhutchu21}.
-Figures~\ref{fig.E12uvasRe547}(c-f) show that for riblets with the same spacing, the Reynolds shear stress becomes stronger in the near-wall region.
-The peak value is concentrated at $y^+ \approx 5$ and $\lambda^+_x \approx 180$, which specifies the dominant streamwise wavelength for K-H rollers.
-Moreover, larger riblets slightly increase the dominant streamwise wavelength.
-This observation is in agreement with previous studies on K-H rollers in flows over filament canopies~\citep{shagar20} and riblets~\citep{endmodgarhutchu21}.
-We also observe an expanding presence of Reynolds shear stress within the riblet grooves as their size increases, aligning with the observed decline in their drag-reduction effectiveness (figure~\ref{fig.DRRe}).
+{To exclusively study the effect of the K-H instability on the Reynolds shear stress we integrate the riblet-induced modifications over the length-scales corresponding to the such modes.
+Figure~\ref{fig.E12uvasRe547} compares the one-dimensional spectrum of Reynolds shear stress $-k_xE_{uv}$ in smooth turbulent channel flow with riblet-induced modifications $-k_x (\alpha\,E_{uv,1} + \alpha^2\,E_{uv,2})$ (up to $\alpha^2$).
+The shear stress spectrum is strengthened in the vicinity of the lower wall and surrounding the riblet tips ($\tilde{y}^+<10$).
+This amplification, which was also observed in the numerical study of~\cite{endmodgarhutchu21} corresponds to large spanwise-coherent motions and becomes stronger for larger riblets.
+Figures~\ref{fig.E12uvasRe547}(c-f) show that as the riblet height increases, this added stress protrudes farther into the riblet grooves while maintaining a dominant spectral footprint at $\lambda^+_x \approx 170$.
+The observed added stress within the grooves is consistent with the decline in drag reduction for these larger riblets.
+This observation made for scalloped riblets} is in agreement with previous studies on K-H rollers in flows over filament canopies~\citep{shagar20} and riblets~\citep{endmodgarhutchu21}.